MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-enrich-profile-brands-example.png "Enrich profiles choose brand example")

-To add a brand or interest, type the keywords field (highlighted in blue above) and than type the keyword.
+To add a brand or interest, type the keywords field (highlighted in blue above) and then type the keyword.
 If that keyword matches a brand or interest name in the Microsoft database it will be saved. **You can save up to five selections.** If there is no match, you will get the following notice which you can use to send a suggestion to the Customer Insights team:

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-enrich-profile-suggest-brand.png "Enrich profiles suggest brand")